Wall-Brew-Co/wb-metrics/README.md

 # wb-metrics

-A Wall Brew infrasctructure library to monitor function performance. wb-metrics measures the time it takes functions to execute, uses `clojure.tools.logging` to emit debug statements.
+A Wall Brew infrastructure library to monitor function performance. wb-metrics measures the time it takes functions to execute, uses `clojure.tools.logging` to emit debug statements.

 ## Dependency